maizzle/maizzle.com/content/docs/transformers.md

 ## Disabling

-You may disable all Transformers by adding the `applyTransformers` key to your `config.js` file.
+You may disable all Transformers by setting the `applyTransformers` key to `false`.

 <code-sample title="config.js">